honeyy786/stock_prediction/README.md

 ### Steps:
-1)If Loss/Remain Same->0
+1) If Loss/Remain Same->0
   If Profit -> 1

-2)Read Data->Train & Test-> Remove Punctuation-> Rename Column Names-> Make all words to lower case
+2) Read Data->Train & Test-> Remove Punctuation-> Rename Column Names-> Make all words to lower case

-3)In NLP consider all headings as a paragraph
+3) In NLP consider all headings as a paragraph

-4)Apply CountVectorizer-> It takes the sentense and convert it into a vector of features-> Implement Bags of Vectors
+4) Apply CountVectorizer-> It takes the sentense and convert it into a vector of features-> Implement Bags of Vectors

-5)Predict for Test Data
+5) Predict for Test Data

-6)Now we will import library to check accuracy
+6) Now we will import library to check accuracy

 classification_report-> Recall, show precision